CCM-Deusto/poissonCGAdjointFoam/README.md

-# Interior Control of the Poisson Equation with the Steepest Descent Method in OpenFOAM
+# Interior Control of the Poisson Equation with the Conjugate Gradient Method in OpenFOAM

 In this work we solve the optimal control problem